What lies behind the dissent of Prakash Raj?

 From theatre, he moved on to bit roles in television and Kannada cinema — till a co-actor in a Kannada film, Harakeya Kuri, mentioned his name to K Balachander.
 Raj travelled to Chennai and the Tamil film industry, with next to no connections and Rs 100-odd in his pocket.
 In 1994, he made his Tamil debut in Balachander’s Duet.
 As the film released during a bout of tension between Tamil Nadu and Karnataka over Cauvery waters, the director changed the actor’s name from Rai, easily identified as a Kannadiga surname, to Raj.

 By all accounts, the crossover was a hard one, but the Tamil film industry, much like other cinema guilds in India, was open to all kinds of peddlers of dreams.
 “Balachander never looked at my religion or my state.
 He just wanted someone who can tell his stories.
 Imagine if he had said, ‘You are a Kannadiga and you cannot act in a Tamil film’, where would I have been?
 So many moments in our life are decided by people who do not care where you come from, what religion you come from, what gender you are,” says Raj.
 He went on to have a phenomenally successful career in Telugu films as well.
 “He had a powerful presence.
-It was a combination of the body, voice and his eyes,” says filmmaker and theatre director Chaitanya KM, who directed him in Edward Albee’s Zoo Story.
+It was a combination of the body, voice and his eyes,” says filmmaker and theatre director Chaitanya KM.

 The eyes, he has used to baroque effect in one-note baddie roles, as well to convey the vacant-eyed despair of a broken man in a film like Kanchivaram (2008), which won him the third of his five National Awards.
 They light up with wry mischief midway into the interview.
 “Every photo with the glass you [should] print,” he says to the photographer clicking away, as he nurses his whiskey.
 “I don’t want to lie to people that if you meet Prakash after 8.30 pm, he won’t be with a drink.
 I am not Yogi (Adityanath).”